 Period house doors – bespoke

 A final option for restoring an old door is to have a bespoke door made for you, to match the character of your home.
 This is the most expensive option but the result can be stunning.
-Take for example this beautiful Victorian-style door that has been lovingly hand crafted by Nottingham company Old English Doors for a property in West Bridgford:
+Take for example this beautiful Victorian-style door that has been lovingly handcrafted by Nottingham company Old English Doors for a property in West Bridgford:

-It is difficult to tell that the door is not an original!
+It is difficult to tell that the door is not original!
 It perfectly matches the character of the house while really adding to the overall appearance.
-A bespoke door will set you back a fair amount but will certainly add to the overall look and appeal of your period home.
+A bespoke door will set you back a fair amount.
+But a bespoke door will certainly add to the overall look and appeal of your period home.
 That’s all for Restoring an Old Door.
 Comment below if you have any tips you’d like to share or if you agree that getting your doors dipped is a great solution!